-Basketball in NY back in the 80s was all about holding the court.
 When you played pickup ball, you had to win or sit out for maybe 3 or 4 games at a time.
-Big guys didn’t venture out beyond the top of the key.
-Most players were punished every time they drove to the hoop - if they weren’t strong enough.
+Most players were punished every time they drove to the hoop - if they weren’t strong enough

 The city courts that created the physical, skilled modern game blossomed: Rucker, West Fourth, Dyckman.
 Madison Square Garden enshrined itself as the sacred court of basketball.
 The NBA had chosen Olympic Tower on Fifth Avenue as its headquarters since the 70’s, where it still stands.
 Basketball was in the blood of the city.

 Uptown, a young Dave Simmons graduated South Bronx High School.
 He started playing late, at age 15, but made up for his lack of experience with hard work, determination and a tough physical presence.
 His love of the game would open up doors to a professional career in South America and eventually Australia.

 It was also now that Dave met Julie.
 Before long, Ben’s sister Olivia was born, and, on the 20th of July 1996, right in the middle of the 1996 Atlanta Olympic Games Opening Ceremony, Benjamin David Simmons entered the world in the Melbourne suburb of Fitzroy.

 Ben may have been born in Melbourne but definitely has that Bronx toughness and competitiveness in his DNA - he hates losing.